-Richard Wright Q.C. is Head of Chambers and is Ranked in Tier 1 (The Legal 500, 2019) and Band One silk for Crime (Chambers and Partners, 2019).
+Richard Wright Q.C. is Head of Chambers and is Ranked in Tier 1 in The Legal 500, 2022 for Business and Regulatory Crime (including Health & Safety) and Band One silk for Crime (Chambers and Partners, 2022).

 Described in legal directories as a “born leader” and “masterful silk” he has been instructed in a wide range of regulatory cases.
 His regulatory practice includes Health & Safety cases, those involving Environmental Waste, Fire Safety, Food Safety (particularly food allergen cases), Food Hygiene and Animal Welfare cases brought by DEFRA and he has been instructed in the highest profile Gross Negligence Manslaughter prosecutions.

 “He is able to analyse and digest complex regulatory matters very quickly, identify the crucial issues in a case, and reduce complex legal argument into a highly persuasive and easily understood format.
 He literally makes the senior judiciary sit up and listen.”
 Legal 500 (2022)

 ‘Richard is able to quickly grasp novel and complex legal issues in areas of law which are rarely encountered by most barristers ‘A first-class lawyer and a superb jury advocate.’
 Legal 500 (2021)

 ‘ Highly experienced in environmental and agricultural matters. ’ The Legal 500 (2020)

 ‘He makes everyone else look like foothills compared to Mount Everest. ’ – The Legal 500 (2020)

 ‘A masterful silk’ – Chambers and Partners (2019)

 ‘An exceptional jury advocate.’ – The Legal 500 (2019)